If you have questions after reviewing the information below, please call the Blood Donor Room at 212-639-7648 or email [email protected].

 Illegal Drug Use

-You may not donate blood if you are a past or present user of illegal intravenous drugs or if you take anabolic steroids intravenously (unless you have a doctor’s prescription).
+You may not donate blood if you have used illegal intravenous drugs or if you take anabolic steroids intravenously (unless you have a doctor’s prescription) in the past 3 months.

 Sexual Contact and STDs